How to Establish Residency for In-State Tuition for College

 Do you want your business to flourish?
 Then it’s a must that you are smart about spending money.

-Rather than having your own business, you can also work for someone who owns a business in the state if you want to prove that you are serious about staying and not just to be eligible for in-state tuition.
+Rather than having your own business, you can also work for someone who owns a business in the state if you want to prove that you are serious about staying (by paying state taxes) and not just to be eligible for in-state tuition.

 Do you have some sort of prior training or post-secondary education that allows you to apply for a professional license in the state where you plan to move to?